VeritasDev/BattleBuddy/iOS/README.md

     - See all mods it conflicts with

 ## <u>Backlog</u>
-- [ ] Logging / tags / debugging / etc
+- Logging / tags / debugging / etc
+- Related items feed on existing Items:
 - Nuke UIKit to the ground; Foundation FTW
 - Surveys
 - Crowdsourced images + gallery for items + fullscreen images